WAHIAWA UNITED METHODIST WOMEN

 The non-denominational GriefShare program, designed to educate and provide a support group for people grieving the loss of someone close, was initiated and recently completed its 7th 13 week session series.
 GriefShare featured biblical teachings on 13 grief and recovery topics and each session included a video featuring top experts.
 After viewing the video, a small group discussion was held which gave everyone the opportunity to interact with others who had experienced a loss, learned about their experiences and had the opportunity to share their own.
 Each GriefShare session combines practical information with a biblical, Christ-centered focus on the spiritual issues that accompany the grieving process.
 Each GriefShare session is designed to help one to recover from their grief after the loss of a family member, friend or acquaintance and provides comfort and encouragement.

-Two sessions a year are scheduled, with Jim Higa, Edna Ng, Paul Misaka and Pastor David facilitating the group.
+Two sessions a year are scheduled, with Jim Higa, Edna Ng, Paul Misaka and Pastor Jessica facilitating the group.
 The program is designed so that you can start at any of the sessions and it is not necessary to make every session even though the most benefit will be gained by attending all sessions.
 Current plans include the presentation of the entire GriefShare series twice a year and a "Surviving the Holidays" one time session prior to the Thanksgiving and Christmas season.

 The GriefShare Program is sponsored by the Grace Moore Kimata Center and is free to those who are interested in successfully traveling the journey from mourning to joy or to those who merely want to increase their awareness of grief and recovery subjects.